shiksha360-site/site/DESIGN.md

 # Objective

 People right now have to look through Youtube and other sites to find good videos which are often wrong and not the best way to learn.
-Kalam Academy tries to fix this by:
+Kalam Academy (now shiksha360) tries to fix this by:

 - Providing the best sources to learn from so students can just focus on learning
 - Create a study plan to set students up for success as per the CBSE etc. syllabus (showing the best interactive/whiteboard video, experiment, resources to explore more on a topic)